Artikel 1. Definitions

 9.1.
 The invoice will be sent once the registration procedure has been completed.
 The invoice will be sent to the client by email.

 9.3.
-If the invoice amount is not paid within 14 days, The Trademark Office will send the client a reminder.
-If the client fails to pay the invoice amount within the period of time stated in the reminder, The Trademark Office will send the client a demand for payment and will charge the client € 25 euros as an administration fee.
-The client will be liable for the payment of statutory commercial interest to The Trademark Office from the point at which the client fails to meet his payment obligation to the point at which the outstanding invoice amount is paid in full.
+If the invoice amount is not paid within 14 days, Trademark Office B.V. will send the client a reminder.
+If the client fails to pay the invoice amount within the period of time stated in the reminder, Trademark Office B.V. will send the client a demand for payment and will charge the client € 25 euros as an administration fee.
+The client will be liable for the payment of statutory commercial interest to Trademark Office B.V. from the point at which the client fails to meet his payment obligation to the point at which the outstanding invoice amount is paid in full.
 In addition, all judicial and extrajudicial collection costs incurred after the client is deemed to be in default will be borne by the client.
 The extrajudicial costs are set at 15% of the principal amount, with a minimum of €100.

 9.4.
 Payments made by the client shall at all times extend first to settlement of all payable interest and costs and subsequently to invoices due and payable which have been outstanding for the longest period of time, even if the client stipulates a different order of payment.

 9.5.
-In the event of liquidation, bankruptcy, an attachment or suspension of payment on the part of the client, the amounts owed by the client to The Trademark Office will be immediately due and payable.
+In the event of liquidation, bankruptcy, an attachment or suspension of payment on the part of the client, the amounts owed by the client to Trademark Office B.V. will be immediately due and payable.

 9.6.
-If the client fails to pay the invoice on time and to comply with the demand for payment, The Trademark Office shall have the right to cancel the domain registration or to register the domain name in its own name.
+If the client fails to pay the invoice on time and to comply with the demand for payment, Trademark Office B.V. shall have the right to cancel the domain registration or to register the domain name in its own name.

 Artikel 10.
 Duration

 10.1.
 The registration has a duration of one year.
 If the client wishes to extend the registration, the client must pay the invoice for the next year of registration on time.
 This invoice will be sent to the client prior to the end of the year by email.
-If the client fails to pay this invoice on time, The Trademark Office will assume that the client does not wish to extend the registration.
-In that case The Trademark Office will notify the registering authority of the cancellation of the registration.
+If the client fails to pay this invoice on time, Trademark Office B.V. will assume that the client does not wish to extend the registration.
+In that case Trademark Office B.V. will notify the registering authority of the cancellation of the registration.
 Once the registration has been cancelled, third parties can register the domain name.

 Artikel 11.
 Intellectual property rights